 - Step 2 – You have the choice of facing the priest (if he offers the option) or speaking through a screen.

 - Step 3 – Greet the priest, and tell him how long it has been since your last confession.
 If it’s been a while, he’ll help you.

 - Step 4 – Be concise, clear, complete, and contrite; you have to confess mortal sins and give a sense of how often; don’t be embarrassed; you’re not going to tell the priest anything that he hasn’t heard already.

 - Step 5 – Then, you’ll make an act of contrition; look in a prayer book for a longer one or simply say, “Jesus, I am truly sorry for my sins, and with your grace, I will try to sin no more.”; the priest will then absolve you of your sins.

 - Step 6 – Do your penance right away (if possible).

 - Step 7 – Christ has forgiven your sins and forgotten them.

 The angels and saints are celebrating in Heaven!
 “What man among you having a hundred sheep and losing one of them would not leave the ninety-nine in the desert and go after the lost one until he finds it?
 And when he does find it, he sets it on his shoulders with great joy and, upon his arrival home, he calls together his friends and neighbors and says to them, ‘Rejoice with me because I have found my lost sheep.’
 I tell you, in just the same way there will be more joy in heaven over one sinner who repents than over ninety-nine righteous people who have no need of repentance …In just the same way, I tell you, there will be rejoicing among the angels of God over one sinner who repents.”
 (Luke 15: 4-7; 10)

-Reconciliation is available Saturdays from 4:00pm to 5:00pm or by appointment.
+Reconciliation is available by appointment.
 Please contact Father Gary and the Parish Office for more information.